If you want ideas for businesses, you can start with $10k or less – look no further!

 Or Work Alone

-If you like working by yourself, then starting your own business is perfect for you.
+If you like working alone, then starting your own business is perfect.
 You can do everything that needs to be done without anyone else getting in the way.

 Negatives Of Running A Business